COBRA Health Insurance

 Pros and Cons of COBRA Coverage

-Pros: When you opt-in for COBRA, not only do you retain coverage for preexisting conditions and regular prescriptions, you can continue seeing your physician and medical network providers.
-It is possible for its cost to be lower than other standard policies on the market and is much better than staying uninsured.
+Pros: When you opt-in for COBRA, not only do you retain coverage for preexisting conditions and regular prescriptions, but you can also continue seeing your physician and medical network providers.
+It is possible for its cost to be lower than other standard policies on the market, and it is much better than staying uninsured.

 Other benefits of COBRA Coverage include: